Ben Sheets

 Ben Michael Sheets (born July 18, 1978) is an American former professional baseball pitcher who played for the Milwaukee Brewers, Oakland Athletics, and Atlanta Braves of Major League Baseball.
 Sheets is a four-time MLB All-Star (2001, 2004, 2007, and 2008).
 He won a gold medal at the 2000 Summer Olympics.

-Early life

-Sheets graduated from St. Amant High School.

-College career
+Amateur career

-Sheets went to college at Northeast Louisiana University (now the University of Louisiana at Monroe) on a baseball scholarship.
+Sheets graduated from St. Amant High School in Ascension Parish, Louisiana.
+He attended Northeast Louisiana University on a college baseball scholarship.
 He once struck out 20 batters in a game against Louisiana Tech.
 In the summer of 1998, he played collegiate summer baseball in the Cape Cod Baseball League (CCBL) with the Wareham Gatemen, and returned to the CCBL in 1999 to play with the Orleans Cardinals, where he was a teammate of fellow future Major Leaguer Mark Teixeira.
 Sheets was inducted into the CCBL Hall of Fame in 2008.

 Professional career

 Draft and minor leagues

 Drafted by the Milwaukee Brewers in the first round (10th overall) of the 1999 draft, he made his professional debut with the Ogden Raptors of the Pioneer League.
 In August, against the Idaho Falls Chukars, Sheets struck out eight batters while allowing just one hit through five innings.
 Later in the month, he was promoted to Class A Stockton of the California League.
 In his seven minor league starts that year, Sheets averaged a strikeout ratio of 10.09 batters per nine innings.

 In 2000, Sheets was on the United States national team for the 2000 Summer Olympics in Sydney.
 He pitched 22 innings, struck out 11 batters, walked one, and gave up 11 hits during the tournament, and faced off against Cuban ace Pedro Luis Lazo in the gold medal game, giving up three singles and advancing just one runner to second base for the entire game.
-Sheets gave up no walks and struck out five in a 4–0 complete game shutout.
+Sheets gave up no walks and struck out five in a 4–0 complete-game shutout.